trollock/solar-lorawan/README.md

 # Repository Introduction

-The following repository contains all of the necessary hardware, software, TTN interface, 3D printing files, and assemble instructions for the CMWX-based LoRaWAN GPS radiotransmitter.
+The following repository contains all of the necessary hardware, software, TTN interface, 3D printing files, and assembly instructions for the CMWX-based LoRaWAN GPS radiotransmitter.

 # 1. Hardware